OfficeDev/office-js-docs-pr/docs/design/add-in-commands.md

 You can specify whether the command is enabled or disabled when your add-in launches, and programmatically change the setting.

 > [!NOTE]
-> This feature is in preview and is not supported in all Office applications or scenarios.
+> This feature is not supported in all Office applications or scenarios.
 For more information, see [Enable and Disable Add-in Commands](disable-add-in-commands.md).

 ## Supported platforms